UniversalDependencies/docs/treebanks/vep_vwt/vep_vwt-pos-VERB.md

 There are 82 `VERB` lemmas (21%), 141 `VERB` types (24%) and 183 `VERB` tokens (14%).
 Out of 13 observed tags, the rank of `VERB` is: 2 in number of lemmas, 2 in number of types and 3 in number of tokens.

-The 10 most frequent `VERB` lemmas: <em>eläda, tehta, rata, pagišta, el'geta, ajada, abutada, kaita, tahtoida, tulda</em>
+The 10 most frequent `VERB` lemmas: <em>eläda, tehta, rata, pagišta, elʼgeta, ajada, abutada, kaita, tahtoida, tulda</em>

-The 10 most frequent `VERB` types:  <em>tehta, eläba, eläda, radoin, ajoin, el'geta, rata, seižub, Išttes, abutab</em>
+The 10 most frequent `VERB` types:  <em>tehta, eläba, eläda, radoin, ajoin, elʼgeta, rata, seižub, Išttes, abutab</em>

 The 10 most frequent ambiguous lemmas: <em>olda</em> (<tt><a href="vep_vwt-pos-AUX.html">AUX</a></tt> 47, <tt><a href="vep_vwt-pos-VERB.html">VERB</a></tt> 3), <em>sada</em> (<tt><a href="vep_vwt-pos-VERB.html">VERB</a></tt> 2, <tt><a href="vep_vwt-pos-AUX.html">AUX</a></tt> 1), <em>pidada</em> (<tt><a href="vep_vwt-pos-AUX.html">AUX</a></tt> 7, <tt><a href="vep_vwt-pos-VERB.html">VERB</a></tt> 1)